 With a substantial amount of money on the line, a debt collection agency will spare no expense when it comes to getting you to pay off a credit card or a personal loan balance.
 If Second Look, Inc. contacted regarding a consumer debt, you can expect the company to pay whatever it takes to get the legal representation the company needs to take you to court.

 Before it gets that far in the legal system, you should work with a licensed FDCPA attorney.
 Your FDCPA lawyer will conduct a thorough investigation into your case to determine the best course of legal action.

 Representing yourself or having an unqualified lawyer represent you against Second Look, Inc. is a surefire way for you to end up paying off the third party debt collector.

 Schedule a free initial consultation with an experienced FDCPA attorney today.

-*Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Second Look, or any other third-party collection agency, you may not be entitled to compensation.
+*Disclaimer: The content of this article serves only to provide information and should not be constructed as legal advice.
+If you file a claim against Second Look, Inc. or any other third-party collection agency, you may not be entitled to any compensation.